koukijohn/monty/README.md

-# monty
-This is my monty repository.
+This directory is about stacks, queues - LIFO, FIFO.